MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsService.md

 ```

 ### -ManagementServer
-**Below Content Applies To:** Lync Server 2010

-Returns information about the  Central Management Server used in your organization.
-The  Central Management Server is commonly collocated with the Front End Servers and is responsible for accessing information in the Central Management store.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Returns information about the Central Management Server used in your organization.
 The Central Management Server is commonly collocated with the Front End Servers and is responsible for accessing information in the Central Management store.

 ```yaml
 Type: SwitchParameter